-Looking for a unique weekend adventure in southern Alberta?
-This 3-day Milk River canoe trip could be just the thing for you.
-We thoroughly enjoyed paddling the Milk through the Canadian badlands, struck by the impressive geological formations and diverse wildlife all around.
-This river is full of life!
+Are you ready for a unique weekend adventure in southern Alberta?
+This Milk River canoe trip could be just the thing for you!
+We thoroughly enjoyed paddling the Milk over three days through the wild and rugged landscapes of the Canadian badlands.
+Struck by the impressive geological formations and diverse wildlife all around, we found a river that’s full of life and less popular than some natural attractions in Alberta.

 • Save